-Before taking QSYMIA, tell your health care provider about all of your medical conditions, including if you:
+Before taking QSYMIA, tell your healthcare provider about all of your medical conditions, including if you:

-- have or have had depression, mood problems, or suicidal thoughts or behavior. - have eye problems, especially glaucoma.
-See "Who should not take QSYMIA?" - have a history of too much acid in the blood (metabolic acidosis) or a condition that puts you at higher risk for metabolic acidosis such as - o chronic diarrhea, surgery, a diet high in fat and low in carbohydrates (ketogenic diet), weak, brittle, or soft bones (osteoporosis, osteomalacia (rickets), osteopenia), or decreased bone density. - have kidney problems, kidney stones, or are getting kidney dialysis. - have liver problems. - have seizures or convulsions (epilepsy). - are breastfeeding or plan to breastfeed.
+- have had a heart attack or stroke. - have or have had an abnormal heart rhythm. - have or have had depression, mood problems, or suicidal thoughts or behavior. - have eye problems, especially glaucoma.
+See "Who should not take QSYMIA?" - have a history of too much acid in the blood (metabolic acidosis) or a condition that puts you at higher risk for metabolic acidosis such as - chronic diarrhea, surgery, a diet high in fat and low in carbohydrates (ketogenic diet), weak, brittle, or soft bones (osteomalacia, osteoporosis, osteopenia), or decreased bone density - have type 2 diabetes and take medicine to control your blood sugar. - have kidney problems, kidney stones, or are getting kidney dialysis. - have liver problems. - have seizures or convulsions (epilepsy). - are breastfeeding or plan to breastfeed.
 QSYMIA can pass into your breast milk and may harm your baby.
-You and your health care provider should decide if you will take QSYMIA or breastfeed.
+You and your healthcare provider should decide if you will take QSYMIA or breastfeed.
 You should not do both.

-Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 QSYMIA taken with other medicines may affect how each medicine works and may cause side effects.

-Especially tell your health care provider if you take:
+Especially tell your healthcare provider if you take:

 - Birth control pills.
-Tell your health care provider if your menstrual bleeding changes while you are taking birth control pills that contain both estrogen and progestin (combination oral contraceptives) and QSYMIA. - Water pills (diuretics) such as hydrochlorothiazide (HCTZ). - Any medicines that impair or decrease your thinking, concentration, or muscle coordination. - Carbonic anhydrase inhibitors such as ZONEGRAN (zonisamide), DIAMOX (acetazolamide) or NEPTAZANE (methazolamide). - Seizure medicines such as Valproic acid (DEPAKENE or DEPAKOTE).
+Tell your healthcare provider if your menstrual bleeding changes while you are taking birth control pills that contain both estrogen and progestin (combination oral contraceptives) and QSYMIA. - Water pills (diuretics) such as hydrochlorothiazide (HCTZ). - Any medicines that impair or decrease your thinking, concentration, or muscle coordination. - Carbonic anhydrase inhibitors such as ZONEGRAN (zonisamide), DIAMOX (acetazolamide) or NEPTAZANE (methazolamide). - Seizure medicines such as Valproic acid (DEPAKENE or DEPAKOTE).

-Ask your health care provider or pharmacist for a list of these medicines, if you are not sure.
+Ask your healthcare provider or pharmacist for a list of these medicines, if you are not sure.

 Know the medicines you take.
-Keep a list of them to show your health care provider and pharmacist each time you get a new medicine.
-Do not start a new medicine without talking to your health care provider.
+Keep a list of them to show your healthcare provider and pharmacist each time you get a new medicine.
+Do not start a new medicine without talking to your healthcare provider.